Liquid nitriding is a subcritical surface enhancement process with one of the longest track records of success of any case hardening technology.

 Material is usually extracted from a high-purity solid source, such as Titanium, Chromium etc., by sputtering or by an arc-discharge.
 The transportation step is through a plasma medium.
 Plasma is a collection of charged particles, whose constituents can be influenced by magnetic fields and tend to travel in straight lines or "line of sight" from source to substrate.
 Different characteristics are imparted to the plasma depending upon the technique used to generate it.
 A PVD coating is formed when plasma constituents and reactive gases, such as nitrogen, combine on the component surface to form thin and very hard coatings such as Titanium and Chromium nitride.

-Besides its specific chemical constituents and the architecture of the sub-layers, the properties of a PVD coating depend upon: ion energy; the degree of ionization of the metal ions; and mobility of the atoms condensing on the substrate surface.
-If a source material, such as a hydrocarbon gas, is utilized - a very hard, ultra low-friction Diamond-like-Carbon (DLC) coating can be deposited.
+Besides its specific chemical constituents and the architecture of the sub-layers, the properties of a PVD coating depend upon: ion energy; the degree of ionization of the metal ions, and mobility of the atoms condensing on the substrate surface.
+If a source material, such as a hydrocarbon gas, is used, a very hard, ultra low-friction Diamond-like-Carbon (DLC) coating can be deposited.
 This gas based process is referred to as PACVD - Plasma Assisted Chemical Vapor Deposition.

 There is a broad range of available PVD technologies - including conventional arc deposition and magnetron sputtering, coupled with technology enhancements that yield high deposition rates and thin films with high adhesion and diverse microstructures.
 HEF PVD coatings are deposited using three different technologies: